 It is the role of the council to provide good governance and leadership for the local community through advocacy, decision making and action.
 The Local Government Act 2020 provides a number of measures to support councils to improve governance processes and integrity and address governance and conduct issues when they arise.

 Municipal monitors can be appointed by the Minister for Local Government to councils that have experienced governance issues.
 The role of a monitor is to:

 - observe governance processes and report back on issues

-- provide advice to councils that are experiencing governance difficulties.
+- provide advice to councils that are experiencing governance issues

-At the end of their appointment, the monitor provides a report to the Minister.
+At the end of their appointment, the monitor provides a final report to the Minister.

-Principal Municipal Monitor Jude Munro AO and Municipal Monitor Peter Dorling were appointed to Greater Geelong City Council to commence in November 2017.
-The monitors will oversee and assist the council with its progress in implementing:
+Jude Munro AO and Peter Dorling were appointed to Greater Geelong City Council as monitors from November 2017 until October 2020.
+Jude Munro concluded her role as monitor in January 2020 and Peter Dorling concluded his role on 12 November 2020.
+The monitors were overseeing and assisting the council with its progress in implementing: